 10. Add paneer.
 Make sure it is not too moist before you add.
 Toss it in the hot pan for 60 to 90 seconds on a medium heat.
 Less than 2 mins.
 Do not overcook else the paneer turns hard.
 Transfer all these to a plate.

 11. Add 1 tablespoon oil and heat it on a medium flame.
 Saute ginger & garlic paste until the raw smell goes away.

 12. Add the ground spices – kadai masala and saute it well on a medium to low heat.
 We have not roasted the spices earlier so we need to do it well here until it turns aromatic & the raw flavor goes away.

 13. Add onion tomato puree.

 14. Saute it well for about 2 mins.
 Add half tsp garam masala.
-I have added half tsp red chilli powder just to bring a good color and this is optional.
+I have added half tsp kashmiri red chilli powder just to bring a good color and this is optional.

-16. Add ½ to ¾ cup water and stir well.
+16. Add ¾ cup water and mix well.
 Bring this to a boil.
-I used ¾ cup water.
+If needed pour another ¼ cup water.

 19. Mix well.
 Add ginger juliennes and chopped coriander leaves.
 Cover and set aside for 2 mins.
 Do not leave on the hot stove since it will continue to cook further.
 Transfer to a serving bowl.

 Allow kadai paneer to rest for at least 15 mins so the paneer to absorbs the flavors.
 You can also smoke the curry if you like following my dal makhani post.